manshusainishab/Pre-Visa-ADHAR-VALIDATION/README.md

 1. **Stage 1 – Image Encoder (Vision Transformer)**
    A pretrained Vision Transformer (from `timm`) extracts deep visual embeddings from Aadhaar card images.

-2. **Stage 2 – OCR + Feature-based Classifier (EasyOCR + XGBoost)**
+2. **Stage 2 – OCR + Feature-based Classifier (Tesaract + XGBoost)**
-   OCR text is extracted using **EasyOCR**, converted into handcrafted text features, and combined with image embeddings.
+   OCR text is extracted using **Tesaract**, converted into handcrafted text features, and combined with image embeddings.
 An **XGBoost** classifier is trained on the concatenated features to produce high-accuracy predictions.

 The notebook (`AIMLProject.ipynb`) contains the full pipeline: data loading, preprocessing, feature extraction, model training, evaluation, and single-image inference.